-Gail brings four decades experience of group facilitation, instructional design and experiential learning to Tomorrow Makers.
+Gail brings five decades experience of group facilitation, instructional design and experiential learning to Tomorrow Makers.
 Gail uses a synergistic approach to link diverse parties, dissolve blocks of unhealthy competition, and enable organizations and communities to tap into tacit and entrepreneurial knowledge.

 Gail has taught in public and private schools.
 It is here, with young children that she first thought about Group Genius.
 She was totally amazed at the creative abilities of her students and realized that they had as much to teach her about learning and teaching as she did for them.
 Student scores soared when Gail observed that there were only a few simple rules that she needed to practice rigorously.
 Within this discipline, freedom to excel became standard practice.